Introduction to Go Training

 Tea/Coffee Break.

-In this chapter, we will explore how Go’s sync package provides powerful tools to manage synchronization between goroutines, ensuring safe access to shared memory.
-You will learn how to utilize synchronization primitives like WaitGroups, Mutexes, and RWMutexes to coordinate concurrent operations effectively.
-Additionally, we will cover common concurrency issues such as race conditions, deadlocks, and bugs, and demonstrate how to debug them using Go's race detector and other tools.
+In this chapter, we will explore how Go's `sync` package provides powerful tools to manage synchronization between goroutines, ensuring safe access to shared memory.
+You will learn how to utilize synchronization primitives like `WaitGroups`, `Mutexes`, `RWMutexes`, `sync.Once`, `sync.Cond`, and `Semaphores` to coordinate concurrent operations effectively.
+Additionally, we will cover common concurrency issues such as race conditions, deadlocks, and bugs, and demonstrate how to detect and fix them using Go's race detector and other tools.
+We will also explore advanced patterns including one-time initialization, condition variables, and controlling concurrency with semaphores, comparing different approaches for throttling concurrent operations.
 This chapter will equip you with the knowledge to handle complex concurrency problems, making your Go programs more robust and efficient.

 Day Five